Key Action Items for Employers in Response to the Consolidated Appropriations Act, 2021

 Get More Practical Tips

-For more compliance strategies, practical tips, and next steps in managing increased compliance obligations under the CAA, check out the podcast episode on June 27 with Nicole Belles (VP, Product at Springbuk) and Shannon Goff Kukulka (Employee Benefits Attorney at Waller).
+For more compliance strategies, practical tips, and next steps in managing increased compliance obligations under the CAA, check out this podcast episode with Nicole Belles (VP, Product at Springbuk) and Shannon Goff Kukulka (Employee Benefits Attorney at Waller).
 See this and other podcast episodes at springbuk.com/podcast.